Research overview

 In order for this compartmentalized heterochrony of CNS differentiation to occur, 1) adult neural stem cells need to remain undifferentiated while the larva finds a suitable place to settle, 2) they need to be protected from the wave of cell death that wipes out the larval CNS during metamorphosis, and 3) they need to be released from their quiescence to proliferate and differentiate during post-metamorphic development.
 We are studying the signaling pathways and gene networks that regulate these processes, in the hopes of identifying chordate-specific mechanisms that can promote cellular quiescence and survival.

 Most tunicates are marine chordates with a biphasic life cycle divided between a swimming larval phase and a sessile juvenile/adult phase.
 Among the few exceptions to this rule are several species in the genus Molgula that have independently lost the swimming larva and instead develop as tail-less, non-swimming larvae that bypass the typical period of swimming and dispersal, but metamorphose into otherwise normal adults.
-The larvae of Molgula occulta and other non-swimming species do not fully develop structures that are essential for swimming behavior, including notochord, tail muscles, and otolith, and loss-of-function mutations have been identified in various genes required for the differentiation of these tissues.
-However, little is known about the extent of development of the larval nervous system in M. occulta.
+The larvae of Molgula occulta and other non-swimming species do not fully develop structures that are essential for swimming behavior, including notochord, tail muscles, and the central nervous system.
+While some loss-of-function mutations have been identified in various genes required for the differentiation of these tissues, little is known about the extent of evolutionary “decay” of the regulatory networks that underlie the development of these structures in typical, “swimming” species.

-Based on RNAseq of M. occulta, the closely related swimming species M. oculata, and their interspecific hybrids, we are investigating the specification and patterning of the M. occulta Motor Ganglion, in close collaboration with Billie Swalla’s lab at University of Washington and Anna Di Gregorio’s lab at New York University.
-We found that the expression patterns of important regulators of MG neuron subtype specification are conserved in M. occulta, suggesting that the gene networks regulating their expression are largely intact, despite the loss of swimming ability.
+Based on RNAseq of M. occulta, the closely related swimming species M. oculata, and their interspecific hybrids, we are investigating the evolutionary loss of such gene regulatory networks, in close collaboration with Billie Swalla’s lab at University of Washington and Anna Di Gregorio’s lab at New York University.
+For instance, we have found that the expression patterns of important regulators of MG neuron subtype specification are conserved in M. occulta, suggesting that the gene networks regulating their expression are largely intact, despite the loss of swimming ability.
 However, we identified a M. occulta-specific reduction in expression of the important motor neuron terminal selector gene Ebf in the Motor Ganglion.
-This suggests that certain neurodevelopmental genes have not been entirely lost from non-swimming species, but rather specific cis-regulatory changes have affected their expression specifically during larval neurodevelopment, but likely not in the adult phase.
+In another study, we found that the gene encoding the notochord extracellular matrix component Collagen1/2a is still present in the non-swimming species’ genome, but its expression is markedly reduced.
+CRISPR knockout of the Collagen 1/2a gene in Ciona showed this gene is important for notochord morphogenesis.
+This suggests that certain genes have not been entirely lost from non-swimming species, but rather certain cis-regulatory changes have affected their expression specifically during larval neurodevelopment, but likely not in the adult phase.